 How many people have a homepage/blog instead of just sharing what they want to share (and possibly a bit more than that ;-)), on social media?
 How many of these people are last.fm users?
 How many of these are nerdy enough to think it is fun sharing their last.fm "scrobbles" on their homepage/blog and are technically able to add a bit of "custom content" to their website?
 And of these, how many will stumble upon a post on this blog?
 Oh well, not going to think too much about those details now ;-) ...

 It has already been sitting in the side-column of rockland.dk in several months, and now I finally feel my Tracks widget is ready for an announcement here.
-A webpage-widget showing "scrobbles" from a last.fm account.
+It is a webpage-widget to show "scrobbles" from a last.fm account.
 And a widget that should be easy to integrate on any webpage if you are able to include a script on the page and insert a single html-element where you want the widget to be on your page.

 The widget can be configured to work in several ways.
 In the simplest setups it will communicate directly with last.fm (with the audioscrobbler 2.0 api).
 This should be easy to get working for most.
 But for advanced users, the widget also has an option to use "a custom api address" which makes it possible to use a "throttling proxy-api" in front of the audioscrobbler api.